Multiple Cities Getaway Artist

 An A-to-Z Attraction Tour of Butte County

-National media mentions in recent years have highlighted Butte County’s greatest hits, like Bald Rock and Feather Falls in the foothills, Bidwell Mansion and Chico State University in Downtown Chico, and the always popular Lake Oroville.
+National media mentions in recent years have highlighted Butte County’s greatest hits, like Big Bald Rock and Feather Falls in the foothills, Bidwell Mansion and Chico State University in Downtown Chico, and the always popular Lake Oroville.
 However, Butte County locals know the area is packed with so many more noteworthy things to do, see, and experience that deserve mention alongside our nationally known favorites.

 So come along with us as we take an alphabetical tour through under-the-radar attractions, hidden gems, and everything in between.